INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in Broadmark Realty Capital Inc. of Class Action Lawsuit and Upcoming Deadlines - BRMK

-The class action concerns whether Broadmark and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The class action concerns whether Broadmark and certain of its officers and/or directors have violated the federal securities laws.

-You have until July 28, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you purchased or otherwise acquired Broadmark securities during the Class Period.
+You have until July 28, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you held Broadmark common stock as of the record date of the May 2023 merger between Broadmark and Ready Capital Corporation (the “Merger”).
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.

 [Click here for information about joining the class action]